NHSDigital/eps-prescription-tracker-ui/README.md

 You will now be able to use AWS and SAM CLI commands to access the dev account.
 You can also use the AWS extension to view resources.

 When the token expires, you may need to reauthorise using `make aws-login`

+###  React app
+React/Next.js code resides in app folder.
+More details to be added as dev progresses, see make section for relevant commands

 ### CI Setup